bitcoinvault/bitcoin-vault-token-smart-contracts/README.md

 ### Setting Secure Transfer account to standard account
 * Call `deleteRecoveringAddress()`
 * Public state variable `pendingRecoveringAddressChange[<address>]` indicates pending recovering address' change (s)
-* Wait 17280 block on BSC network (~24 hours)
+* Wait 28800 block on BSC network (~24 hours)
 * Call `confirmDeleteRecoveringAddress()`
 * Recovering address for sender will be deleted and `transfer` function will now perform standard (immediate) transfers

 ## Deployment
-wBTCV system consists of two contracts: wBTCV BEP-20 token contract and Controller contract, which takes as arguments token contract address and list of signers.
-In current Controller implementation it is not possible to change signers or controlled token contract address, but another Controller may be deployed and ownerhip of token may be transferred.
+wBTCV system consists of two contracts: wBTCV BEP-20 token contract and an example Controller contract, which takes as arguments token contract address and list of signers.
+In example Controller implementation it is not possible to change signers or controlled token contract address, but another Controller may be deployed and ownerhip of token may be transferred.
 After both contracts are deployed, token contract ownership shall be transfered from deploying address to controller contract (or from one controller to another in case controller is being updated).